IATI/IATI-Extra-Documentation/en/schema.rst

 -  `CHANGES.txt </downloads/CHANGES.txt>`__ -  A
    comprehensive change log.

-Overview tables of the :doc:`Activity Schema <activity-schema-table>` and of the :doc:`Organisation Schema <organisation-schema-table>` are also available.
+Overview tables of the :doc:`Activity Schema <activities-standard/overview-table>` and of the :doc:`Organisation Schema <organisation-standard/overview-table>` are also available.

 Previous schemas